Diet With No Fiber

 These kinds of diets are presented to the patient in special cases and it can last up to the time as advised by your doctor.

 Generally, you will see in all kinds of diet plans that fiber is considered to be an important nutrient of your diet plan but in Low Residue or Low Fiber Diet, it is not recommended by any nutritionist, dieticians or doctors.

 Restricts Many Major Food Sources

 It restricts products with “high fiber” such as whole grains, cereals, nuts, seeds, raw fruits and vegetables, and fruit.

 What Is The Need For This Diet?

-- “Residue” is food that consists of ungrown stool, including fiber.
-The aim of the diet is less bowel movements every day.
+“Residue” is food that consists of an ungrown stool, including fiber.
+The aim of the diet is fewer bowel movements every day.

 Why “Fiber” Is Restricted By Doctors In Low Residue Diet?

 A low residual diet confines dietary fiber to under 10-15 g/day and limits additional foods that may boost bowel exercise.